-The Board of Directors has an Audit Committee, currently comprised of two non-employee members Messrs.
+The Board of Directors has an Audit Committee, which is comprised of two non-employee members Messrs.
 Capitanio and Saravis, and Mr. Quinlan.

 The Audit Committee operates pursuant to a written charter (the "Audit Committee Charter"), which was adopted by the Board of Directors on June 14, 2000 and subsequently amended on April 23, 2001 and is attached to this Proxy Statement as Appendix A. Under the provisions of the Audit Committee Charter, the Audit Committee is responsible for, among other things, recommending to the Board of Directors the engagement of the independent accountants, reviewing the scope of internal controls and reviewing the implementation by management of recommendations made by the independent accountants.
+The Audit Committee believes that it has satisfied its requirements under the Audit Committee Charter.
 The Audit Committee held five meetings during fiscal 2000.

 Currently, two members of the Company's Audit Committee, Messrs.
 Capitanio and Saravis, are "independent" as that term is defined under the listing standards of the Nasdaq National Market.
 Mr. Quinlan is President and Chief Operating Officer of the Company and, therefore, is not considered independent.
+Effective June 1, 2001 Mr. Wilson will replace Mr. Quinlan as a third independent member of the Audit Committee.

 The Audit Committee has reviewed and discussed the Company's audited financial statements for the year ended December 31, 2000 with senior management of the Company.
 The Audit Committee also discussed with PricewaterhouseCoopers L.L.P., the Company's independent auditors, the matters required to be discussed by the Auditing Standards Board Statement on Auditing Standards No. 61, as amended.
 As required by Independence Standards Board Standard No. 1, as amended, "Independence Discussion with Audit Committees," the Audit Committee has received and reviewed the required written disclosures and a confirming letter from PricewaterhouseCoopers L.L.P. regarding their independence, and has discussed the matter with the auditors.
-Based upon its review and discussions of the foregoing, the Audit Committee recommended to the Company's Board of Directors that the Company's audited financial statements for the year ended December 31, 2000 be included in the Company's Annual Report on Form 10-K timely filed with the Securities and Exchange commission on April 2, 2001 for the Company's most recent fiscal year.
+Based upon its review and discussions of the foregoing, the Audit Committee recommended to the Company's Board of Directors that the Company's audited financial statements for the year ended December 31, 2000 be included in the Company's Annual Report on Form 10-K timely filed with the Securities and Exchange Commission on April 2, 2001 for the Company's most recent fiscal year.